-In 2021, the Nevada Legislature adopted AB 349,76 changing the special license plate program.
-The legislation requires, beginning in 2023, all vehicles in the program to obtain special insurance in order to obtain and retain their classic rod or classic vehicle license plate.
-Vehicles in the program cannot be driven for general transportation purposes nor can they be driven more than 5,000 miles during the immediately preceding year, or they will be required to meet emission control testing requirements similar to other vehicles in Nevada.
+In 2021, the Nevada Legislature adopted AB 349,63 changing the special license plate program.
+The legislation, beginning in 2023, requires all vehicles in the program to obtain special insurance in order to obtain and retain their classic rod or classic vehicle license plate.
+Vehicles in the program cannot be driven for general transportation purposes or exceed 5,000 miles during the immediately preceding year, or vehicles will be subject to emission control testing requirements similar to other vehicles in Nevada.